florianvogel/samba/README.md

 # samba
-Web-Project to configure a samba installation.
+Web-Project to configure a samba file share installation.